Henry Bolton Basten: Personal life and death

-Basten married Mildred Minshall in St Mary's Cathedral, Calcutta in 1931 and they had two sons.
+Basten married Mildred Minshall in St Mary's Cathedral, Calcutta in 1931 and they had two sons; Antony and John.
 In 1945, he changed his surname from Cohen to Basten—his maternal grandmother's maiden name—to protect his family from anti-Semitism.

 Basten died on 8 April 1992, aged 88.

 Honours

 Basten was appointed Companion of the Order of St Michael and St George (CMG) in the 1947 Birthday Honours.
 In the 1966 New Year Honours, he was created a Knight Bachelor.